Foreign Trade Zone Advantages

 Quality Control

-The FTZ may be used to inspect product to meet proper specifications before duty is paid.
+The FTZ may be used to inspect the product to meet proper specifications before duty is paid.
 Product not meeting specifications can be repaired, re-exported, or destroyed without duty payments.

 Labor, Overhead, and Profit